ilubbad/firebase_demo/README.md

 •	API getEntryById

-You will need a Firebase project and firebase tools cli npm install -g firebase-tools
+To use this, you will need a Firebase project and Firebase tools CLI installed.
+You can install it using the command "npm install -g firebase-tools".

-log in to firebase in the terminal firebase login
-Deploy to firebase
-For the first time, you have deploy the hosting and functions together firebase deploy
-After that, you just need to deploy functions only firebase deploy --only functions
+To log in to Firebase in the terminal, use the command "firebase login".
+To deploy to Firebase, for the first time, you need to deploy hosting and functions together using the command "firebase deploy".
+After that, you only need to deploy functions using the command "firebase deploy --only functions".